Scarlet macaw

-The scarlet macaw (Ara macao) is a large yellow, red and blue Central and South American parrot, a member of a large group of Neotropical parrots called macaws.
-It is native to humid evergreen forests of the Neotropics.
-Its range extends from south-eastern Mexico to Peru, Ecuador, Colombia, Bolivia, Venezuela and Brazil in lowlands of 500 m (at least formerly) up to 1000 m, the Caribbean island of Trinidad, as well as the Pacific island of Coiba.
+The scarlet macaw (Ara macao) also called the red-and-yellow macaw, red-and-blue macaw or red-breasted macaw, is a large yellow, red and blue Neotropical parrot native to humid evergreen forests of the Americas.
+Its range extends from southeastern Mexico to Peru, Ecuador, Colombia, Bolivia, Venezuela, Honduras, and Brazil in lowlands of 500 m (at least formerly) up to 1000 m, the Caribbean island of Trinidad, as well as the Pacific island of Coiba.
 Formerly, the northern extent of its range included southern Tamaulipas.
 In some areas, it has suffered local extinction because of habitat destruction, or capture for the parrot trade, but in other areas, it remains fairly common.
 It is the national bird of Honduras.
 Like its relative the blue-and-yellow macaw, the scarlet macaw is a popular bird in aviculture as a result of its striking plumage.
+It is the third most common macaw species in captivity after the blue-and-yellow and red-and-green macaw respectively.
+In recent years it has become much rarer in captivity and much more expensive due to stricter laws, its price being higher than even red-and-green macaws.

 Taxonomy

 The scarlet macaw was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Psittacus macao.
 The scarlet macaw is now placed in the genus Ara (Lacépède, 1799), one of 6 genera of Central and South American macaws.

 The two subspecies can be recognized by size and color detail in the feathers on the wings: